Step 6: Simulating and Obtaining Camera Images¶

 const Image& image = camera->constImage();

-polls the image data the Camera has.
-Provided this value is not empty, the below:
+obtains the Image type image data that the Camera device has.
+If this is not empty:

 camera->constImage().save(filename);